Akku Yadav

-Bharat Kalicharan (1971 or 1972 – 13 August 2004), also known as Akku Yadav, was an Indian gangster, robber, home invader, kidnapper, serial rapist, extortionist, and serial killer.
-Yadav grew up in the Kasturba Nagar slum, which is outside the Indian central city of Nagpur, Maharashtra.
+Bharat Kalicharan Yadav (1971 or 1972 – 13 August 2004), also known as Akku Yadav, was an Indian gangster, robber, home invader, kidnapper, serial rapist, serial killer, and extortionist.
+Akku grew up in the Kasturba Nagar slum, which is located in the Indian central city of Nagpur, Maharashtra.
 He lived and did business in the slum which housed a number of criminals and two rival gangs.

-Yadav's earliest known crime was a gang rape in 1991.
-Yadav and his gang committed crimes like rape, murder, home invasion, and extortion in Kasturba Nagar for 13 years until his death.
-Yadav tried to create a small business empire; he extorted money, harming and threatening those who resisted him.
-During his life as a criminal, Yadav murdered at least three individuals.
+Akku's earliest known crime was a gang rape in 1991.
+Akku and his gang committed crimes consisting of rape, murder, home invasion, and extortion in Kasturba Nagar for 13 years, until his death.
+Akku tried to create a small business empire; he extorted money, harming and threatening those who resisted him.
+During his life as a criminal, Akku murdered at least three individuals.
 He tortured and kidnapped people, invaded homes, and raped over 40 women and girls.
 He bribed police, giving them money and buying them drinks to convince them to let him continue committing crimes.
-As a result, the police not only refused to stop Yadav for many years but supported him.
-Yadav and his associates gang raped women and girls as young as age 10 as a warning to those who resisted him.
+As a result, the police not only refused to stop Akku for many years, but supported him.
+Akku and his associates gang-raped women and girls as young as age 10 as a "warning" to those who resisted him.

-After a woman named Usha Narayane resisted Yadav and his gang, a mob burned down his house.
-Yadav went to the police seeking protection.
-On 13 August 2004, he was lynched by several hundred women who stabbed and stoned him.
+After a woman named Usha Narayane resisted Akku and his gang, a mob burned down his house.
+Akku went to the police seeking protection, and was arrested for his safety.
+During his bail hearing, on 13 August 2004, he was lynched in the courtroom by several hundred women who stabbed and stoned him.
 He had chili powder thrown in his face, and his penis was hacked off.
 The women all claimed responsibility for the murder, and although some were arrested, they were eventually acquitted.
 Although hundreds of women were involved in the lynching, the State CID had a different version of the events.
 Senior police sources said the lynching was carried out by four men and that the women who had claimed responsibility were protecting them.
 None of the women agreed with the police version.
 Police said that both men and women were present when the lynch mob appeared.
-On the day of the lynching, BBC News initially reported that about 14 women and several children forced their way into the courtroom and stabbed Yadav to death.
+On the day of the lynching, BBC News initially reported that about 14 women and several children forced their way into the courtroom and stabbed Akku to death.
 A film based on the incident, 200: Halla Ho, was released on 20 August 2021 digitally on ZEE5.
-A limited webseries called Indian Predator: Murder in a courtroom was released on Netflix depicting the story and interviews of the victims.
+A limited web series called Indian Predator: Murder in a Courtroom was released on Netflix depicting the story and interviews of the victims.

 Biography

 Early life

 Akku Yadav grew up in the Kasturba Nagar slum outside the central Indian city of Nagpur, Maharashtra.
 He had two brothers—Santosh and Yuvraj.
-Yadav lived and did business in the slum, which housed some criminals and, according to police, two rival gangs who worked the area.
-In her book Killing Justice: Vigilantism in Nagpur, author Swati Mehta wrote: "by all accounts, a child of the neighborhood, Akku had graduated from milkman's son to local menace."
+Akku lived and did business in the slum, which housed some criminals and, according to police, two rival gangs who worked the area.
+In her book Killing Justice: Vigilantism in Nagpur, author Swati Mehta wrote: "by all accounts, a child of the neighbourhood, Akku had graduated from milkman's son to local menace".